Arizard/less-coffee-hugo/content/resume.md

 [^phnw]: Certain staff members at Bunnings are eligible to be paid for public holidays where they are not rostered on.

 [^evca]: The Environment Variables Custom App provides a means of accessing account-scoped variables within Decaf/DeXML scripts.
 The values of these variables can be configured through the Environment Variables Custom App.
 This allows non-technical staff at Deputy to configure the account in ways they could not before.

+[^bunnings]: The Bunnings account is a Deputy Enterprise account with over 50,000 active users.